gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 reached into the casket and yanked the stone out of the casket.

 Or tried to.
-The moment her candlemarked hand touched the stone, something larger than the mountain---something as big as the whole world---noticed her, considered her briefly, and moved its attention elsewhere.
+The moment her candlemarked hand touched the stone, something larger than the mountain—something as big as the whole world—noticed her, considered her briefly, and moved its attention elsewhere.
 She wanted to pull the covers over her head and hide from it.
 She wanted to beg it to come back and hold her close forever.